Year of foundation: 1841

 After 12 years of training (AS-level), students take 4 exams in the subjects studied during the year.
 At 17-18 years, after 13 years of study, a successful passing of three exams is mandatory.
 The college offers a list of 24 electives, so that students themselves define their specialization, which will be devoted to the years of study at the university.

 Accommodation in the school is organized in 10 buildings.
 8 of them are occupied by students in full board.
 In 2 buildings there are students of full-time education.
-Each residence has everything you need to communicate with your peers, comfortable rest.
-The school staff tries to make living in its walls as comfortable as possible for British children and foreigners.
-Comprehensive support is provided to schoolchildren.
-This begins with the selection of the residence.
+Each residence has everything necessary to communicate with your peers, comfortable rest.
+The school staff tries to make living in its walls as comfortable as possible for all students.
 At Cheltenham College all the wishes of children and parents for accommodation are taken into account.

-The school has everything necessary for high-quality academic training of pupils on the proposed programs.
+The school has everything necessary for high-quality studying.
 This applies to teaching materials, interactive, other resources.
 For leisure and sports on campus there is also necessary equipment and places.
-On the territory of Cheltenham College, as in other bestcolleges in the UK , a heated swimming pool, several tennis courts, a sports complex, a theater, a concert hall, sports grounds, a gym, a climbing wall, a boat station.
+On the territory of Cheltenham College, as in other best colleges in the UK, there is a heated swimming pool, several tennis courts, a sports complex, a theater, a concert hall, sports grounds, a gym, a climbing wall, a boat station.

 The academic year in the college provides three trimester.
 Autumn traditionally begins on September 1 and lasts until December 12.
 The holidays are scheduled from October 17 to November 2.
-The next cycle of training opens on the spring trimester on January 11 and ends on March 20.
-Students from February 13 to February 22 will have their rest.
-The last, summer, trimester will come on April 13.
+The next cycle of studying opens on the spring trimester on January 11 and ends on March 20.
+Students from February 13 to February 22 have rest.
+The last, summer, trimester comes on April 13.
 The rest break is scheduled from May 23 to June 1, and the long-awaited completion of the school year is scheduled for June 27.

 Before choosing the curriculum of a college, it is worthwhile to familiarize yourself with the necessary additional expenses.
 Payment for classes in English for foreign citizens (English as Foreign Language) traditional - 1,2 thousand pounds sterling for trimester.
 You must pay £ 75 for registration.
 A few items on the list of expenses will constitute a semester deposit, payment of guardianship and registration in the tutor council.